 Updates will be provided at the government’s website

-The Dominican Republic re-opened to international tourists on July 1.
-However, travelers to this island nation must provide a negative PCR COVID-19 test result in order to enter the country.
-In October, the Dominican Republic will allow travelers to forgo the pre-travel test requirement in favor of random, on-site rapid testing procedures.
+The Dominican Republic will no longer require travelers to show a negative COVID-19 test result.
+The Dominican Republic re-opened to international tourists on July 1 and previously required travelers to this island nation to provide a negative PCR COVID-19 test result in order to enter the country.
+Now, the Dominican Republic allows travelers to forgo the pre-travel test requirement in favor of random, on-site rapid testing procedures.

 As a huge bonus for visiting the Dominican Republic the government announced that guests staying at hotels will receive a free travel insurance plan covering emergencies, telemedicine, and costs toward an extended stay and flight changes in the event of an infection!